Pour de l’assistance ou des renseignements en français, veuillez contacter firstname.lastname@example.org.

 Before one can become registered to practise Massage Therapy in Ontario, they must successfully complete the certification examinations administered by the College of Massage Therapists of Ontario.
 A candidate’s education must be no more than three years old on the date they are scheduled to take an examination.
 If their education is more than three years old, they must successfully complete a CMTO-approved refresher course no more than 15 months before the date they are scheduled to take an examination.
 The Certification Examination evaluates whether a candidate for registration with the College has the entry to practice competence expected for safe Massage Therapy practice.

 There are two components of the certification examination – the written Multiple-Choice Questionnaire (MCQ) and the Objectively Structured Clinical Evaluation (OSCE).
 A minimum scaled score of 70 is required on each component of the examination.

 The MCQ is the multiple choice component of the certification examinations.
-The exam is designed to evaluate the candidate’s knowledge in the three competency areas of Professional Practice, Assessment, Treatment and Clinical Science.
+The exam is designed to evaluate the candidate’s knowledge in the four competency areas of Professional Practice, Assessment, Treatment and Clinical Science.

 The MCQ consists of 150 questions administered over 180 minutes via computer.
 It can be taken either before or after the OSCE.